LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Issue with Confusion Matrix Metrics

 DC+ reported analysis using six performance metrics (Precision, Recall, Specificity, F1, MCC, and PABAK) calculated from the confusion matrices, stating that ``multiple evaluation metrics offers a comprehensive perspective on their performance and robustness''.
 However, Precision, Recall, Specificity, and F1 are all biased for imbalanced data.
 While Recall directly relates to Lost Evidence assessment, the value of the other metrics can all be significantly impacted by imbalanced data~\cite{Powers-2011}.
 PABAK, Prevalence Adjusted Bias Adjusted Kappa,~\cite{byrt-1993,chen-2009} is equivalent to the centred version of the Accuracy metric, so it is not unbiased in any meaningful way.

 Of the metrics DC+ deploy, only the Matthews Correlation Coefficient (MCC)~\cite{Matthews1975} is unbiased because it considers all four elements of the confusion matrix without any bias towards TPs or TNs.
 MCC is an application of the Pearson correlation coefficient, ranging from -1 to 1, with values near zero indicating chance-level performance.
 Like any correlation coefficient, MCC remains reasonably robust to imbalanced datasets~\cite{Matthews1975,Luque2019}.
 The problem is that MCC does not address the differential costs of FPs and FNs.
-However, it is possible to construct an appropriate weighted measure of MCC (WMC), which we discuss in \Cref{sec:WeightedMCC}.
+However, it is possible to construct an appropriate weighted measure of MCC (WMCC), which we discuss in \Cref{sec:WeightedMCC}.

-In addition, reporting multiple performance metrics is inherently misleading because all these metrics are derived from the same four confusion matrix elements, and the elements of the confusion matrix are not themselves independent.
-This is clear because we only require limited information about the overall classification process in order to generate all four elements.
-For example, if we know the number of negative papers (N), the number of positive papers (P) as defined by the baseline (gold standard) classification process, together with the number of papers classified as negative by the LLM (n) and the number of those n papers that were TNs, then we can to construct the remaining three elements of the confusion matrix because:
+\R{R1-05st}\defquotedtext{R1-05}In addition, reporting multiple performance metrics without adequate interpretive framing can be problematic because all these metrics are derived from the same four confusion matrix elements, and the elements of the confusion matrix are not themselves independent.
+Multiple metrics can be useful if properly contextualized, but the functional correlations between them are often more difficult to understand than the basic confusion matrix elements.\R{R1-05en} This is clear because we only require limited information about the overall classification process in order to generate all four elements.
+For example, if we know the number of negative papers (N), the number of positive papers (P) as defined by the baseline (gold standard) classification process, together with the number of papers classified as negative by the LLM (n) and the number of those n papers that were TNs, then we can construct the remaining three elements of the confusion matrix because:

 and

 and